Synergies and Alliances

 Pooling strengths with strategic alliances

-The Volkswagen Group is systematically pressing ahead with research into and the ongoing development of high-voltage battery systems for electric and plug-in hybrid drives in cooperation with expert battery manufacturers.
+In the research and further development of the high-voltage battery systems for electric and plug-in hybrid drives, we work together with experienced battery manufacturers.
 We continued and intensified these cooperative projects in the reporting period.
-VOLKSWAGEN VARTA Microbattery Forschungsgesellschaft mbH & Co.
-KG, which we manage together with VARTA Microbattery GmbH, successfully continued its work and achieved important research results in the field of electric vehicle batteries in 2014.
+VW-VM Forschungsgesellschaft mbH & Co.
+KG made further progress with electric vehicle batteries in 2015.